DorFerenc/Parallel_Proximity_Criteria/README.md

 3. **GPU-Accelerated Computation (CUDA):** Utilize GPU computation for efficient and parallel calculation of point coordinates (x, y) using CUDA kernels.

+4. **Master Data Gathering and Combination (OpenMPI):** The master process gathers all computed data from worker processes, combines it, and sends the new combined data to all processes.

-4. **Proximity Criteria Check (Parallel OpenMP):** Parallelize the Proximity Criteria check for each t value across multiple CPU cores using OpenMP.
+5. **Parallel Proximity Criteria Check (Parallel OpenMP):** Each worker process, after receiving the combined data, uses OpenMP to parallelize the Proximity Criteria check for each t value.

-5. **Results Combination:** Collect and combine the results from all processes to generate the final output.
+6. **Results Collection and Output (OpenMPI):** Collect and combine the results from all processes and generate the final output.

 #### Parallelization Strategy: